 A graduate of West Point, Miles had not done his alma mater proud in the War Between the States.

-To be sure, his record at first was one of “gallant and meritorious conduct” for his participation in the Seminole Wars and the Mexican-American Wars, as well as other engagements in the Indian Wars.
+To be sure, his record at first was one of “gallant and meritorious conduct” for his participation in the Seminole Wars and the Mexican-American Wars, as well as other engagements in the Frontier Wars.
 In fact, he was in command of the 2nd U.S. Infantry Regiment by the time the Civil War began.
 He was a logical choice for a brigadier general in the new army that was being assembled.

 First given a brigade, and then a division in 1861, Miles seemed to be on the fast-track towards greatness.
 That track hit a booze-smelling snag during the First Battle of Bull Run, where Miles was accused of being drunk on duty.
 An inquiry proved that he was, and, following an eight-month leave of absence, he was relegated to the obscure backwater of the Federal Arsenal at Harper’s Ferry, Virginia.
 The very same arsenal that then Major Robert E. Lee led a detachment of U.S. Marines against in 1859 to capture John Brown.